 Alternatively, smaller backyards where the hose easily reaches everything in need of water should be well served with a wall-mounted unit like a hose hanger or a storage box that remains in place.

 Manual vs. Automatic

-Longer hoses can be troublesome for automatic reels, which may have difficulty winding in the entire length of the hose.
+Longer hoses can be troublesome for automatic reels, which may have difficulty winding the entire length of the hose.
 Automatic hose reels are more convenient, though priced higher than basic manual models.

 Closed vs. Open Storage

 In addition to concealment, closed storage protects the hose from the elements, which can increase its longevity.
-The alternative is an open storage reel where the hose is exposed and visible but still tidy and contained on the reel.
+The alternative is an open-storage reel, where the hose is exposed and visible but still tidy and contained on the reel.